8rian6/CueMirror/README.md

 MIT.
 See [LICENSE](LICENSE).

+## Support the project

-If CueMirror is useful to you, please consider starring the GitHub repository.
-It helps other DJs discover the project and lets me know that continued development is worthwhile.
+If CueMirror is useful to you, please consider starring this repository.

+A GitHub Star helps other OneLibrary and DJ users discover the project, and it lets me know that continued development and compatibility work are worthwhile.

+Click **Star** at the top-right of this page.